top of page

 Because conditions can change between inspection and Closing, buyers must verify that agreed-upon repairs have been completed.
 The final walk-through also allows buyers to confirm that the property meets contract requirements.
 During the walkthrough, check for any new urgent issues—such as frozen pipes or water damage—and ensure that all seller personal property has been removed.

-The buyer is solely responsible for confirming that the property is in satisfactory condition prior to Closing.
+NOTE: The buyer is solely responsible for confirming that the property is in satisfactory condition prior to Closing.
 This responsibility cannot be delegated to their agent, even though the agent is present for it.
 If the buyer cannot attend a final walkthrough in person, they should appoint an authorized personal representative to conduct the walk-through for them, and use video calling to remain actively involved in this critical step.

 Understanding real estate doesn’t have to be confusing.
-I break things down for my clients and stand by their side every step of the way, so they can buy and sell with confidence.
+I break things down for my clients and stand by their side every step of the way, so they can buy and sell with confidenceCall me, let's talk about your goals.

 bottom of page